CIRCSE/SPARQL-queries/README.md

 # SPARQL-queries
 Selection of SPARQL queries to be used in the LiLa endpoints: [https://lila-erc.eu/sparql/index.html](https://lila-erc.eu/sparql/index.html).

-**10/12/2021 - We migrated our endpoint to Virtuoso: the queries have been updated accordingly**

 List of available queries (in alphabetical order):
 - affixes-nouns.rq: counts the frequency of affixes (both prefixes and suffixes) attached to nouns in the LiLa Knowledge Base and sorts them from the most to the least frequent;
 - corpora.rq: lists all the corpora currently available in the LiLa Knowledge Base;